dxd132630/ddndd.io/QuickRefToTechInterview.md

    * Sort each subarray (Conquer)
    * Merge them into one (in a smart way!)
    Its prime disadvantage is that it uses extra space proportional to N.The method merge(a, lo, mid, hi) and puts the results of merging the subarrays auxilary_array[lo..mid] with auxilary_array[mid+1..hi] into a single ordered array, leaving the result in a[lo..hi].
 While it would be desirable to implement this method without using a significant amount of extra space, such solutions are remarkably complicated.
 Instead, merge() copies everything to an auxiliary array and then merges back to the original.
+      * It requires equal amount of additional space as the unsorted list.
+Hence its not at all recommended for searching large unsorted lists.
+      * It is the best Sorting technique for sorting Linked Lists.

    **Big O complexities** :
    Space complexity worst case:  O(n)